 Where is the AOb member of?

 Do you want to stay informed about the international work of the AOb?
-Subscribe to the International Affairs newsletter via .
+Subscribe to the International Affairs newsletter via this link.
 The newsletter is published at least five times a year.
 For questions you can contact with the employees of the AOb.